Guide on Equity, Diversity and Inclusion Terminology

 Definition

-The physical or emotional attraction to people based on their sex, gender identity or gender expression.
+The physical or romantic attraction to people based on their sex, gender identity or gender expression.

 Notes